(Originally published in Wealth Point, June 2018 – updated February 2020 to include SECURE Act provisions)

 While most people have considered who would be the beneficiary of their retirement assets, many have not explored how the beneficiary would receive these assets.
 A retirement trust may assist you in ensuring multi-generational control over how the assets would flow, while helping your beneficiaries extend the income stream and insulate them from potential unknown risks.
 We encourage you to talk to your advisor to see if a retirement trust has a place in your wealth plan.

 Whether you have one individual retirement account (IRA) or several, or other similar retirement savings plans (such as a 401(k), 403(b) or 457), it’s highly likely that you did this one thing — you completed a beneficiary designation form, filling in the names and information for your beneficiaries, or people who would receive your retirement assets upon death.

 While your thoughts for your beneficiaries may have ended there, it’s important to consider how your beneficiaries will receive these assets.
 Most people are unaware that without proper planning, beneficiaries may be harmed—more than helped—when inheriting an IRA.
 This is alarming, as retirement accounts frequently make up a significant portion of a person’s assets.
-According to the Investment Company Institute (ICI), total US retirement assets were $28.2 trillion as of December 31, 2017, and comprised 35 percent of all US household financial assets at the end of 2017, as shown in Chart 1.
+According to the Investment Company Institute (ICI), total US retirement assets were $30.1 trillion as of third quarter of 2019 and comprised 33 percent of all US household financial assets, as shown in Chart 1.